kevinknowscs/LearningC/lessons/ex14-forloops/README.md

 Exercise
 ========

-Write a program that counts from 1 to 50 and prints out the number and the square of each number.
+Write TWO programs that counts from 1 to 50 and prints out the number and the square of each number.

+For the first program use a 0-based loop.
+For the second program use a 1-based loop.

 Sample Output: